graphile/crystal/packages/graphile-crystal/CRYSTAL_FLOW.md

 - Otherwise, if {resultType} is a list type:
   - Let {innerType} be the inner type of {resultType}.
   - Let {result} be an empty list.
-  - For each {entry} in {data}:
+  - For each {entry} with index {index} in {data}:
+    - Let {wrappedIndexes} be a list composed of everything in {indexes} followed by {index}.
-    - Let {wrappedEntry} be {CrystalWrap(plan, innerType, parentCrystalObject, pathIdentity, id, entry)}.
+    - Let {wrappedEntry} be {CrystalWrap(plan, innerType, parentCrystalObject, pathIdentity, id, entry, indexes)}.
     - Push {wrappedEntry} onto {result}.
   - Return {result}.
 - Otherwise:
-  - Let {crystalObject} be {NewCrystalObject(plan, pathIdentity, id, data, resultByIdByPlan, idByPathIdentity)}.
+  - Let {crystalObject} be {NewCrystalObject(plan, pathIdentity, id, indexes, data, resultByIdByPlan, idByPathIdentity, indexesByPathIdentity)}.
   - Return {crystalObject}.

-NewCrystalObject(plan, pathIdentity, id, data, resultByIdByPlan, idByPathIdentity):
+NewCrystalObject(plan, pathIdentity, id, indexes, data, resultByIdByPlan, idByPathIdentity, indexesByPathIdentity):

+- If {idByPathIdentity} is not set, initialize it to an empty map.
-- If {resultByIdByPlan} is not set, initialize it to an empty map.
+- If {indexesByPathIdentity} is not set, initialize it to an empty map.
 - Let {crystalObject} be an empty object.
 - Let {crystalObject.resultByIdByPlan} be a reference to {resultByIdByPlan}.
 - Let {crystalObject.idByPathIdentity} be an independent copy of {idByPathIdentity}.
+- Let {crystalObject.indexesByPathIdentity} be an independent copy of {indexesByPathIdentity}.
 - Set {id} as the value for key {pathIdentity} within {crystalObject.idByPathIdentity}.
-- Set the value for key {id} for key {plan} in {crystalObject.resultByIdByPlan} to {data}. // TODO: this mutation cannot be allowed.
+- Set {indexes} as the value for key {pathIdentity} within {crystalObject.indexesByPathIdentity}.
 - Return {crystalObject}.

 GetBatch(aether, pathIdentity, resultByIdByPlan):